 Discipline and willpower are often equated with deprivation.
-But a recent study shows that self-control actually contributes to happiness, and the broader body of research on shows a positive correlation between willpower and greater financial security, as well as goal attainment.
+But a recent study shows that self-control actually contributes to happiness, and the broader body of research shows a positive correlation between willpower and greater financial security, as well as goal attainment.
 In fact, another study found that self-discipline was a better predictor of academic performance than IQ.

-“Self-discipline is the make-or-break variable in nutrition, diet, relationships,” says Kim Gorgens, a clinical associate professor in the Graduate School of Professional Psychology at University of Denver.
+“Self-discipline is the make-or-break variable in nutrition, diet, relationships,” says Kim Gorgens, a clinical associate professor in the Graduate School of Professional Psychology at the University of Denver.
 “It keeps people out of jail and keeps them employed, so it’s the ‘all upside, all the time’ variable.”

 If we’re not naturally disciplined about hitting the gym, meeting deadlines, or saving money, are we destined for mediocrity?

 Fortunately, not.
 Experts say willpower and discipline can be learned.
 Here’s a look at the habits that highly disciplined people use to excel personally and professionally.

 1. AVOID TEMPTATION

 It sounds obvious, but if you’re trying to stick to a diet or a budget, it’s not in your best interest to stock the pantry with junk food or window-shopping for clothes you can’t afford.
 “Not having to use self-control is actually the best way to be good at self-control, because people have limited willpower and you don’t want to have to be using it all day,” says Kathleen Vohs, a marketing professor at the Carlson School of Management, University of Minnesota, Twin Cities, whose research specialties include self-regulation.
 “You want to save it for the unexpected or the uncontrollable.”